That Massive Investigation Into Soccer Corruption Is Still Alive And, Well, Kicking

 But Thursday’s plea suggests that, in fact, the probe has continued, albeit very quietly.
 Prior to this week, the last time a new defendant was charged in the case was more than a year ago, in March 2016, when Colombian Miguel Trujillo pleaded guilty to four counts of wire fraud conspiracy, money laundering conspiracy, and tax fraud.

-In a federal courtroom in Brooklyn on Thursday, Lai said he accepted bribes amounting to $100,000 in 2011 from a candidate for the FIFA presidency in return for his support and vote.
+In a federal courtroom in Brooklyn on Thursday, Lai said he accepted bribes amounting to $100,000 in 2011 from a candidate for the FIFA presidency in return for his support and vote as president of the Guam Football Association.
 (The candidate was ultimately suspended from FIFA for giving bribes to someone else so he never completed candidacy.)

 Lai said he never disclosed receiving $100,000 — which came from an account in Qatar and was deposited to Lai's bank in the Philippines — despite knowing that the candidate was being investigated by FIFA at the time.